dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/group-dynamics-worksheet.md

 Instructions:
 * Complete all of Part A by yourself (this should take ~10 minutes).
 * Once everyone on your team is finished with Part A, go around and share your responses to the two Role questions.
 * You may use [HackMD](https://hackmd.io) to work with the templates below and then you'll upload them to github wiki per the directions below.
+Simply copy/paste the markdown template into hackmd and you'll see what it looks like.

 ### I. Why are you making me do this?